Quick Tips File

 possibly less random:

-FROM EMP SAMPLE BLOCK (1);
+SELECT * FROM EMP SAMPLE BLOCK (1);

 Again, this samples roughly 1% of the table by blocks, which may

 not be 1% of the actual rows.
-But this will cause fewer blocks to be
+But this will cause fewer blocks to

-the table, it may not be very random.
+grouped in the table, it may not be very random.

-This tool can be used to get a rough idea of the data in the table, or
+This tool can be used to get a rough idea of the data in the

-use of this would be on a 40 million row table:
+example, a great use of this would be on a 40 million row table:

-SELECT AVG(number_of children) * 20
+SELECT AVG(number_of children) * 20 FROM dependants sample (5);

-This will give you an average of the number of dependants by only
+This will give you an average of the number of dependants by

-million.
+not 40 million.

-Space Needed for the
+Disk Space Needed for the Archive Files

 The output of the above script tells you how many log switches are

 occurring on your system on a daily basis.
-The actual disk space
+The actual disk

-difference a lot from day to day.
-First obtain the size in Mb of
+are stable or difference a lot from day to day.
+First obtain

-your online redo log files, you can execute the following query:
+the size in Mb of your online redo log files, you can execute the

 Then run:

-column ord noprint
+ord noprint

-column date_ heading
+column date_

-'Date'
+heading 'Date'

 format A15

-column no heading '#Arch files'
+no heading '#Arch files'

 format 9999999

-column no_size heading 'Size Mb' format
+column no_size heading

-compute avg of no on report
+no on report

-compute avg of no_size on report
+compute avg of no_size on

 break on report

-select MAX(first_time) ord, to_char(first_time,'DD-MON-YYYY') date_,
+select MAX(first_time) ord,

-count(recid) no, count(recid) *
+count(recid) no,

-&logfile_size no_size
+count(recid) * &logfile_size no_size

 from v$log_history

-group by to_char(first_time,'DD-MON-YYYY')
+group by

-order by ord
+order by ord;

 clear breaks